 - A special event is any public event including road races, charity walks, block parties, festivals, parades and similar events that use public right-of-ways.
 They can have entertainment, games, food and beverages.

 - Special Event Permits are required for events that utilize public spaces, such as roads, green-ways, public squares, plazas, and City parks and properties.

-- Events contained to private property do not require a Special Event permit, unless, your event is open to the general public, is being advertised outside the affected area or involves any and all street closures.
+- Events contained to private property do not require a Special Event permit, unless your event involves any street closures, use of City property, includes food vendors/alcohol sales, etc.

 HOW DO I KNOW IF I NEED TO GET A SPECIAL EVENT PERMIT?

-- Anyone hosting a public event on public property or on outdoor private property needs to apply.
+- Anyone hosting an event on public property or in the City right-of-way needs to apply.
 Whether the event is free or ticketed, open to the public, or invitation only.

-- Bristol requires a permit for all special events taking place within the City.
-It is our goal that your event be successful and that it does not significantly impact public facilities or resources.
+- It is our goal that your event be successful and that it does not significantly impact public facilities or resources.

 - The success of your event is dependent upon you (and your organization’s) planning and preparation.
 The application must be submitted 45 days prior of the event.
 Once submitted the application will be reviewed by various City departments.
 Certain Departments may require additional information.
 The guidelines and requirements are attached as a cover page to your application.

 Understanding there will be a transition period, our team is happy to help walk you through the process.
 Please contact Public Works at 860-584-6125 with any questions.